Ithaca College: Sustainability

 Ithaca's School of Business was the first college or university business school in the world to achieve LEED Platinum Certification alongside Yale University, which had the second.
 Ithaca's Peggy Ryan Williams Center is also LEED Platinum certified.
 It makes extensive use of day light in occupied spaces.
 There are sensors that regulate lighting and ventilation based on occupancy and natural light.
 Over 50% of the building energy comes from renewable sources such as wind power.
 The college also has a LEED Gold Certified building, the Athletics & Events Center.
 The college composts its dining hall waste, runs a "Take It or Leave It" Green move-out program, and offers a sustainable living option.
-It also operates an office supply collection and reuse program, as well as a sustainability education program during new student orientation.
-Ithaca received a B− grade on the Sustainable Endowments Institute's 2009 College Sustainability Report Card and an A− for 2010.
+It operates an office supply collection and reuse program, as well as a sustainability education program during new student orientation.
+Ithaca College received a B− grade on the Sustainable Endowments Institute's 2009 College Sustainability Report Card and an A− for 2010.

 In 2017, Ithaca College was listed as one of Princeton Review's top "green colleges" for being environmentally responsible.

 Commitments to action on climate change

-In the spring of 2007, then-President Peggy R. Williams signed the American College and University President's Climate Commitment (ACUPCC), pledging Ithaca College to the task of developing a strategy and long-range plan to achieve "carbon neutrality" at some point in the future.
+In the spring of 2007, President Peggy R. Williams signed the American College & University President's Climate Commitment (ACUPCC), pledging Ithaca College to the task of developing a strategy and long-range plan to achieve "carbon neutrality" at some point in the future.
 In 2009 the Ithaca College Board of Trustees approved the Ithaca College Climate Action Plan, which calls for 100% carbon neutrality by 2050.
 In 2009, the Ithaca College Board of Trustees approved the Ithaca College Climate Action Plan, which calls for 100% carbon neutrality by 2050 and offers a 40-year action plan to work toward that ambitious goal.